 Keith Gottfried, Founder and CEO

-Keith Gottfried, a highly experienced shareholder activism advisor, is the founder and CEO of Gottfried Shareholder Advisory LLC.
-Previously, Keith led the shareholder activism defense practice at a large global law firm.
+Keith Gottfried, a highly experienced shareholder activism defense advisor, is the founder and CEO of Gottfried Shareholder Advisory LLC.
+Previously, Keith founded and led the shareholder activism defense practice at a large global law firm.

 Keith publishes and presents regularly, and has been frequently quoted by the national business media, on shareholder activism trends and developments.
 Keith is also a frequent contributor to the Harvard Law School Forum on Corporate Governance, the leading online resource for discourse on corporate governance, on topics relating to shareholder activism.